hummingbot/hummingbot/documentation/docs/connectors/eterbase.md

    Make sure you give permissions to **View** and **Trade**<br />
    [![eterbase3](/assets/img/eterbase3.png)](/assets/img/eterbase3.png)

-<Callout
-  type="warning"
+!!! warning
-  body="We recommend using only #trade# enabled API keys; enabling #withdraw, transfer, or the equivalent is unnecessary# for current Hummingbot strategies."
+    We recommend using only #trade# enabled API keys; enabling #withdraw, transfer, or the equivalent is unnecessary# for current Hummingbot strategies.
-/>

 5. Now you have created an API key.<br />
    Copy and paste **Account Id**, **Key** and **Secret** to Hummingbot<br />